 Why was it created?

 The Parthenon of Books was created as part of the documenta art festival in Kassel, Germany, which is now in its 14th year this year.
 The documenta was first established in 1955 in a bid to support German contemporary artists, who were often unable to create art as a result of restrictive fascist policies3.
 Minujín used a total 100,000 books to create the monument.

 The novels and books used to complete the Parthenon were secured to the steel structure using plastic sheeting, which protects them from the natural elements while allowing natural sunlight to filter through the massive building.
 The monument is located on the same site where thousands of books were burned in the fascist-inspired campaign4; therefore, the site has a lot of significance for the locals of the city of Kassel as well as for everyone that was affected by the fascist Campaign.

 What happened to the books after the exhibition closed?

 Although a lot of work has gone into the creation of the monument, the exhibition is only temporary and will last through September 2017.
 When the exhibition comes to a close, the books will be taken down, after which they will be distributed all over the world.
 So far, the Parthenon of Books has been received well by both locals and the contemporary art community.

 100,000 books were collected

-The 74-year-old Argentinean artist was central to the creation of the monument; however, she received help from students from Kassel University.
-The project started with 170 books; but after a public appeal, the artists received donations, which resulted in the gathering of 100,000 copies, which were incorporated into the monument.
+The 74-year-old Argentinean artist was central to creating the monument; however, she received help from students from Kassel University.
+The project started with 170 books, but after a public appeal, the artists received donations, which resulted in 100,000 copies, which were incorporated into the monument.
 Some of the books included in the collection include Mark Twain’s The Adventures of Tom Sawyer, Cecily von Ziegesar’s Gossip Girl, Salman Rushdie’s The Satanic Verses, The Kite Runner by Khaled Hosseini, and much more.